-Are hair transplants possible for scarring alopecia?
+Are hair transplants possible for LPP?

 I frequently perform hair transplants for a group of conditions known as scarring alopecias.
 These conditions are frequently autoimmune in nature and have names like lichen planopilaris, frontal fibrosing alopecia, central centrifugal cicatricial alopecia.

-When can a hair transplant be done?
+When can a hair transplant be done in LPP?

 A hair transplant is not possible for many patients with these conditions because the condition is "active."
 However, once the condition becomes "quiet" - a hair transplant can be considered.